nickadam/powershell-cya/README.md

 want to use a cloud synced folder or any location that you can backup.
 Or you can just backup the defualt `.cya` folder.

+The `.cya` folder contains three subfolders:
+- `configs` stores the configs, either EnvVar (environment variable) or File.
+- `passwords` stores the encrypted keys to the configs you decrypt with your password.
+- `bins` stores the encrypted files

 ## Modifying CyaConfigs

 Configs and Passwords in CYA are largely immutable but that doesn't mean you can't change things.
 For example, if you want to change your password, you can follow these steps to create a new CyaPassword, new CyaConfig, and remove the old.

 ```
 Rename-CyaPassword -Name Default -NewName OldDefault